crossplane/crossplane/design/design-doc-stacks.md

 * Reviewers: Crossplane Maintainers
 * Status: Accepted, revision 1.1

-This document aims to provide details about the experience and implementation for Crossplane “Stacks”, which can add new functionality/support, types, and controllers to Crossplane.
+This document aims to provide details about the experience and implementation for Crossplane Stacks, which can add new functionality/support, types, and controllers to Crossplane.

 ## Revisions